Learn how to draw a great looking Dog Head with easy, step-by-step drawing instructions, and video tutorial.

 Step-by-Step Instructions for Drawing a Dog Head

-How to Draw a Great Looking Dog Head for Kids, Beginners, and Adults - Step 1
+How to Draw a Great Looking Dog Head for Kids and Beginners - Step 1

 1. Begin the dog head outline by drawing his expressive eyes.
 First, use curved lines to outline the gentle teardrop shapes of the eyes, pointed on the outer corners.